jyoonsong/BacktestForecast/README.md

 ### TODOS

--   Archiving urls using `savepagenow`
+-   Archive urls using `savepagenow`
+-   Use jsonl instead of json
 -   Import bing reports
 -   Move datasets to HuggingFace